Part 1 – Training to Grow!

 The most important component in improving a body part is of course the stimulus, where all the magic happens – The gym!

-If you’ve be training a certain way and been getting no results you need to asses a number of things:
+If you’ve been training a certain way and been getting no results you need to asses a number of things:

 - Am I training hard and smart enough?